 There are some lies that thrive in the deepest holes in the human soul.
-I am coming to peace with the reality that the folks who live in my community are not immune.
 I hear about these lies, without the use of words, each time I talk to someone who missed the middle school lessons about the importance of lifetime fitness.

 There is a lot of evidence that their “facts” are wrong.
 Yet, true to expectation, the evidence doesn’t dispel their belief in the lies.
 Even when they “discover” that their facts are wrong, the lies live on.
 In history, these kinds of thinkers are called “flat earthers,” and they draw conclusions of grand incorrectness like “Columbus discovered America.”
-They occupy the same space as those thoughts, and they are tough to let go!
-They offer the intellectual validity of the claims that good luck comes from leprechauns and eating low fat foods makes you less likely to be fat and stay thin.
-I digress.
+They heard on the Internet that good luck comes from leprechauns and that eating low-fat foods makes you less likely to be fat and stay thin.
+Same mentality.

-Here is a short list of a few beliefs that I combat in our culture, when it comes to fitness.
+Here is a short list of a few beliefs that I combat in our culture when it comes to lifetime fitness.

 Google won’t lend its outputs to anything venerated by science, and they display results of your query based on advertising, the latest algorithm and your own search history.
-Google can prove that smoking isn’t dangerous with the thinking that “it is on the Internet.”
-I prefer using sites that focus only on research studies and have content reviewed and commented on by people of equal knowledge.
-In in cases below, I have embedded a link for you to read.
-I use the National Institutes of Health, The Center for Disease Control and the National Library of Medicine.
-They are not “facts” but the results of lengthy and diligent research fixated on discovery that can be repeated or followed up on by intelligent people.
+Google can prove that smoking isn’t dangerous and show you some results to validate your belief.
+Instead, I prefer using sites that focus only on research studies and have content reviewed and commented on by people of equal knowledge.
+In the cases below, I have embedded a link for you to read.
+I use the National Institutes of Health, The Center for Disease Control, and the National Library of Medicine.
+They are not “facts” but the results of lengthy and diligent research fixated on a discovery that can be repeated or followed up on by discipled and intelligent people.
 The steps they take are repeatable, and all the known constraints and assumptions are spelled out.
-The authors are also open to being wrong.
+The authors of all these publications are also open to being wrong.
 That last point is a real discriminator.